Primary Risks

 Changes in market rates can impact the pricing of products or services offered by a CUSO, potentially having a negative impact on a credit union’s balance sheet and income statement beyond the loan or investment made in a CUSO.
 A change in interest rates may affect the value or price of a CUSO’s assets and associated income, potentially having a negative impact on its liquidity and equity.
 The assessment of IRR should consider risk from both an accounting perspective and the economic perspective (the effect on the market value of loans and investments).

-Interest Rate Risk Exposure for Credit Unions as a CUSO...
+IRR Exposure for Credit Unions as a CUSO...

 Investor Lender Client